 Whether it be Tom Brady or Kobe Bryant, any great athlete has these moments of being locked into the moment.
-Mostly due to their upbringing of playing multiple sports and being stone cold at the moment.
+Mainly due to their upbringing of playing multiple sports and being stone cold at the moment.

 1. the practice of training people to obey rules or a code of behavior, using punishment to correct disobedience.

 Discipline is a key component of any sports team.
 In football, it’s the backbone of every great team.
 Knowing what you’re supposed to do, when you’re supposed to do it, is the difference between winning and losing.

-The discipline we’re referring to in this article is the ability to execute your job, be on time, and work hard.
+In this article, the discipline we’re referring to is the ability to execute your job, be on time, and work hard.
 All three essential life skills are also needed in the real world.

 The mental discipline to correctly block a gap scheme is the same discipline used to run a ball screen in basketball or not swing at balls outside the strike zone.
-Training your mind in the moment of exhaustion allows for execution in the fatigued moment.
+Training your mind in the moment of exhaustion allows execution in the fatigued moment.

 Improving Range Of Motion

 Football players are known for having weak hips.
 Why?
-If you’re a skilled player, there typically isn’t much frequent lateral movement.
+There typically isn’t much frequent lateral movement if you’re a skilled player.
 Unless you’re making a jump cut to avoid a defender or breaking in/out of a route, engaging in any lateral muscle is almost nonexistent.

 Hips are the driving force of speed.
 Track athletes understand this and use frequent band work to strengthen the hips.
 Basketball players are consistently moving side to side to cover defenders.
-Hockey players are consistently engaging their hips and glutes when skating.
+Hockey players are constantly engaging their hips and glutes when skating.

 Naturally, players can improve these muscle groups by simply playing the sport.
-Mixing in weight training while playing these sports can help players maximize their potential.
+While playing these sports, mixing in weight training can help players maximize their potential.